2pecshy/eeprom-ST25DV-linux-driver/README.md

 	OS: Raspbian
 	Kernel: linux 4.14.30+

-#### The STV25DV have two areas:
+#### The STV25DV is aviable on two address:

-The system configuration at address 0x57:
+####At address 0x57:

 The system configuration is the area to configure the ST25DV for NFC and I2C access.
 	The system configuration is available at /sys/bus/i2c/devices/X-0057/st25dv_sys

+Aviable in write only, this file descriptor is to present the password of the security session
+	The file descriptor is available at /sys/bus/i2c/devices/X-0057/st25dv_present_pwd

+Aviable in write only, this file descriptor is to change the password of the security session
+	The system configuration is available at /sys/bus/i2c/devices/X-0057/st25dv_write_pwd

-The user area at address 0x53:
+####The user area at address 0x53:

 The user area is the area to store user data like NDEF file.
 	The user area is available at /sys/bus/i2c/devices/X-0053/st25dv_user

+The dynamics registers give information about the curent state of the chip(ex: if the chip is in the NFC Field).
+	Dynamics registers are available at /sys/bus/i2c/devices/X-0053/st25dv_dyn_reg

 ### Setup on RaspberryPi: